shd101wyy/markdown-preview-enhanced/docs/advanced-export.md

-# Advanced document export (beta)
+# Pandoc document export (beta)
-After version `0.8.4`, **Markdown Preview Enhanced** will support `advanced document export` feature that works similar to `RStudio Markdown`.
+After version `0.8.4`, **Markdown Preview Enhanced** will support `pandoc document export` feature that works similar to `RStudio Markdown`.
 To use this feature, you need to have [pandoc](http://pandoc.org/) installed.
 Installation instruction of pandoc can be found [here](http://pandoc.org/installing.html).
-You can use `advanced document export` by right clicking at the preview, then you will see it on the context menu.
+You can use `pandoc document export` by right clicking at the preview, then you will see it on the context menu.

 ---
 ## Front-Matter
-`advanced document export` requires writing `front-matter`.
+`pandoc document export` requires writing `front-matter`.
 more information and tutorial about how to write `front-matter` can be found [here](https://jekyllrb.com/docs/frontmatter/).

 ## Formats